repobee/repobee-sanitizer/README.md

 }
 ```

-`repobee-sanitizer` also supports the `REPOBEE-SANITIZER-REPLACE-WITH` marker.
+`Sanitizer` also supports the `REPOBEE-SANITIZER-REPLACE-WITH` marker.
 By adding a replace marker, we can specify code that should replace the removed
 code.
 Example as follows: